hydrogo/rainymotion/docs/source/index.rst

 :Release: |release|
 :Date: |today|

-``rainymotion`` is a Python library utilizes different models for radar-based precipitation nowcasting based on the optical flow techniques.
+``rainymotion`` is an open Python library utilizes different models for radar-based precipitation nowcasting based on the optical flow techniques.

-.. note:: Please cite `rainymotion` as *Ayzel, G., Heistermann M., and Winterrath T.: Optical flow models as a benchmark for radar-based precipitation nowcasting* (in preparation)
+You can find the ``rainymotion`` source code in the corresponding `Github repository <https://github.com/hydrogo/rainymotion>`_.

+.. note:: Please, `contact us <mailto:ayzel@uni_potsdam.de>`_ in case you would like to cite ``rainymotion`` in your work -- we will provide you an appropriate reference.

 ``rainymotion`` also provides a bunch of statistical metrics for nowcasting models evaluation (module ``rainymotion.metrics``) and useful utils (module ``rainymotion.utils``) for radar data preprocessing.